tomoyukikashiro/sencha-multistate-button/README.md

 sencha-multistate-button
 ========================

-multistate button for sencha touch.
+#Outline
+This is custom component which is multi-state button for sencha touch like install buttom in iPhone app store.